Serve In The Church

 Tours are given during the year for Parish members, schools, local community organizations and others.

-As a volunteer with Lydia’s Guild, you help straighten and organize the pew racks in The Church.
+Help organize the pew rack in The Church as a volunteer with Lydia’s Guild, you help straighten and organize the pew racks in The Church.
 Work is done on a rotating schedule for a few hours every four weeks making it an easy and convenient way to serve.

-Put Your Needlepoint talent to use with St. Clare’s Needlepoint Guild
+St. Clare’s Needlepoint Guild

 Do you love to needlepoint?
 Consider joining St. Clare’s Needlepoint Guild.
 This guild welcomes stitchers of any skill level and teaches needlepoint from basic stitches to detailed and advanced work.